lsmithso/skcmd/README.txt

 I've tested skcmd with version 1.0.35.
 Earlier versions are unusable due to a threading bug.

-skcmd is not yet packaged, so must be run drom the source tarball you got this README file from.
+Install skcmd by unpacking the tarball this file came from and:

+  sudo python setup.py install

 ** Run